a-gharaei/MrLucasReinbergWearAlgorithmDevelopment/README.md

 ## Installation

-1. Clone the repository in your desired directory
+1. Clone the fracture_wear repository in your desired directory
 2. In the terminal navigate to the project directory

 ```bash